ewpratten/protomask/README.md

 When traffic destined for an [embedded IPv4 address](https://datatracker.ietf.org/doc/html/rfc6052) is received, the source IPv6 address is assigned a real IPv4 address from a pool of addresses on a first-come-first-serve basis.

-All further packet from that source IPv6 address will be NAT-ed through its assigned IPv4 address until the reservation expires.
-The reverse process happens for return traffic too.
+All further packets from that source IPv6 address will be NATed through its assigned IPv4 address until the reservation expires.
+The reverse of this process happens for return traffic.

+Hosts that require a stable IPv4 address may be assigned a static mapping in the configuration file.

 ## Configuration